-You’ve thought of getting veneers, but the idea of grinding your teeth down so the veneer would be able to fit properly also doesn’t excite you.
+You’ve thought of getting veneers, but the idea of getting the enamel of your teeth ground down so the veneers can properly fit and be securely attached to the teeth, doesn’t excite you.

-Lumineers are very similar to veneers.
-Both are used to smooth, straighten and correct the shape and size of teeth.
-Veneers and lumineers work by placing thin porcelain wafers over the front surface of teeth.
+Lumineers are like veneers.
+Both are used to smooth, straighten and correct the shape and size of teeth by covering the front surface of teeth with thin, porcelain wafers.

-Lumineers are also translucent, compared to traditional veneers.
-The translucent properties of lumineers add an element of longer-lasting teeth whitening than what can be achieved with veneers.
+In addition to their thinness, lumineers are also translucent.
+The translucent properties of lumineers offer a longer-lasting teeth whitening than what can be achieved with veneers.

 What is the Process of Getting Lumineers?

-Getting lumineers requires two visits to the dentist office, whereby the second appointment is when the lumineers are placed.
+Getting lumineers requires two visits to the dentist office, with the second visit being the time when the lumineers are placed.

 At the first dental appointment, the dentist will take x-rays and molds of your teeth which will then be sent to a dental lab where the lumineer shells are made.